GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 - If all are **negative** or you consider the SOP not to be substantial:
     - Skip the rest of step 2, and jump straight to ⏩[step 3](#83-draft-sop-document).

-Go to [**GDI's RFC GH repository**](https://github.com/GenomicDataInfrastructure/rfcs?tab=readme-ov-file#what-the-process-is) and familiarize yourself with the process of **RFC creation**.
+Go to [**GDI's RFC GH repository**](https://github.com/GenomicDataInfrastructure/rfcs?tab=readme-ov-file#what-the-process-is) and familiarise yourself with the process of **RFC creation**.
 As the first step, **create a [new discussion](https://github.com/GenomicDataInfrastructure/rfcs/discussions/new/choose)** choosing the ``RFC Discussions`` category.
 The goal of this discussion is for the SOP, as a substantial change to GDI, to be introduced and discussed by the GDI community.

 _#!
 TODO: the process of adding an RFC to the repository is still not fully defined, but the idea is for a discussion to be opened in GH, for consensus to be reached and a final markdown RFC document to be merged with the repo._